…otherwise known as, the About Me page.

 A dear friend of mine accidentally saved my life in August of 2016, when she mentioned an article she had read about new research that shows girls exhibit different symptoms of autism than boys.
 This ignited a fire in my brain.
 Many hours of frenzied online research later, I announced that I had finally figured out “what was wrong with me.”
 I am not wrong.
 I am autistic.

-I got a formal diagnosis of being on the part of the autism spectrum sometimes referred to as Asperger’s Syndrome, in January of 2017, confirming what I had suspected for many years (but they insisted autism only affects boys).
+I got a formal diagnosis in January of 2017 of being on the part of the autism spectrum sometimes referred to as Asperger’s Syndrome, confirming what I had suspected for many years (but they insisted autism only affects boys).
 It explained so much of my life, so many of the difficulties I have had and the successes, ridding me of the guilt and shame of not fitting in and not even wanting to.
 It changed my entire life, probably saving my life.

 Diagnosis in hand, it was my “get out of jail free card” to try something new.
 I could stop trying to force myself to be someone I never could be and start being authentically me.
 Yet I quickly stumbled on that first challenge.
 Who am I, now that I no longer need to pretend?
 I don’t know.